-- The Array boilers are designed for large residential, commercial and industrial applications. - ► The Array boilers are delivered in compliance with CSD-1 Commercial applications. - The appliance may only be installed in closed loop hot water central heating systems. - Any other purpose is considered improper use.
-Any resulting damage is excluded from the manufacturer's warranty. - In some heating applications like pool, spa or process water heating, a heat exchanger must be installed
+- ► The Array boilers are designed for large residential, commercial and industrial applications. - ▶ The Array boilers are delivered in compliance with CSD-1 Commercial applications. - ► The appliance may only be installed in closed loop hot water central heating systems. - ▶ Any other purpose is considered improper use.
+Any resulting damage is excluded from the manufacturer's warranty. - ► In all open loop heating applications like pool, spa or process water heating, a heat exchanger must be installed